leomdg/coopsys/README.md

 Another interesting feature is the way the application offers information to the company's clients through an alert system alongside a timeline, which shows the advances in the task plans.

+This is a Single-Page, partially Real-Time, fully asynchronic web application.

 Node was not a safe bet, but it sure was fun!